antolinos/manager.icat-manager/icat-manager.feature/README.txt

 * Configurable pagination.
 Sorting and filtering entities on any field.

 Release notes:
+* The 'Filter' text field accepts any query in the concise syntax form (the part between [ ])
 * By default, sorting entities by an association field uses the associated entity id.
 To sort by entity name, use the toggle button 'Sort by Name'.
 * For the moment it is not possible to edit association fields directly in the table, you have to use the 'Edit entity' command.
 * In the 'Edit entity' dialog, association fields are displayed using special drop down lists: